Invoice discounting and factoring are similar in the sense that they are both methods of invoice finance.

 Invoice factoring is less risky compared to invoice discounting.

 In factoring, the factor manages the credit control and collection process.
-Without credit control from the lender, you are taking more of a risk by advancing your cash on the invoices.
+Without credit control from the lender, businesses are taking more of a risk by advancing their cash on the invoices.

-Discounting is riskier because you do not have direct contact with your debtors.
-Due to the higher risk, discounting is typically used by bigger companies with a higher turnover – £100,000+ – and creditworthy customers.
+Discounting is riskier because businesses do not have direct contact with their debtors.
+Due to the higher risk, discounting is typically used by bigger companies with a turnover of around £100,000+ and who have creditworthy customers.